 Part I: The Application Process.
 This part provides an overview of the application process, and discusses how applicants can obtain and submit applications.
-It also specifies how the PHA will handle the applications it receives.
+It also specifies how HAWC will handle the applications it receives.

 Part II: Managing the Waiting List.
-This part presents the policies that govern how the PHA's waiting list is structured, when it is opened and closed, and how the public is notified of the opportunity to apply for public housing.
-It also discusses the process the PHA will use to keep the waiting list current.
+This part presents the policies that govern how the HAWC's waiting list is structured, when it is opened and closed, and how the public is notified of the opportunity to apply for public housing.
+It also discusses the process HAWC will use to keep the waiting list current.

 Part III: Tenant Selection.
-This part describes the policies that guide the PHA in selecting families from the waiting list as units become available.
-It also specifies how in-person interviews will be used to ensure that the PHA has the information needed to make a final eligibility determination.
+This part describes the policies that guide HAWC in selecting families from the waiting list as units become available.
+It also specifies how in-person interviews will be used to ensure that HAWC has the information needed to make a final eligibility determination.